 Note 1: Three kinds of business relationships between China Airlines, Ltd. and its subsidiaries were as follows:

+- a.
+Parent to subsidiaries.

-b.
+- b.
 Subsidiaries to parent.

-c.
+- c.
 Subsidiaries to subsidiaries.

 Note 2: Intercompany transactions were written off in the consolidated financial statements.